Departments should read the following guidance before offering employment:

 1) Authority to employ (academic-related and support staff)

 Under Statute XIV, Section 1 of the University Statutes, only authorised postholders (normally the Head of Department or Administrator, or equivalent) may offer employment and sign letters of appointment for University academic-related and support staff.
 In the absence of an authorised postholder a formally nominated deputy may act on behalf of the authorised postholder.

 Separate arrangements apply to offering employment to academic staff, and departmental administrators.
 Read more about who can hire and dismiss.

 2) Offer of appointment

 The appointment decision must be agreed by someone who has authority to offer employment (see above).
 Once approval has been given the nominated member of the panel (normally the chair), may make a verbal offer of employment to the successful candidate, which should be followed by a formal offer letter.
-All offers of employment should be made subject to the usual pre-employment checks.
+All offers of employment should be made subject to the usual pre-employment checks, including taking up references.

 For information on setting starting salaries and on underfilling of posts please refer to the Reward webpages.

 All unsuccessful candidate should be notified by email (or letter).

 HR system steps